 In an increasingly competitive sector, many B&Bs and boutique hotels are turning to revenue management to drive performance and profit growth.
 If you don’t get on the revenue management bandwagon soon, you risk falling behind the pack.

-In this article, we’ll run through two key revenue metrics for B&Bs – average room rate and RevPAR – why you need them and how to calculate them, as well as offer our expert advice on how to improve your performance in each area.
+In this guide we’ll look at why you need them and how to calculate them, as well as offer our expert advice on how to improve your performance in each area.

 Revenue management is the art of managing rates and availability while keeping an eye on all the different key performance indicators (KPIs).